top of page

 • Mid-valley shales (Waveren farm towards the centre of the Tulbagh valley)

-Usually the wines produced from the Welgegund vineyards have more floral notes with enhanced elegance.
+Usually, the wines produced from the Welgegund vineyards have more floral notes with enhanced elegance.
 These wines form the foundation of our Provenance range and also serve as blending components in our Saronsberg range.

-as we get more concentrated colour and flavour with a firm tannin structure.
+The grapes from Waveren form the backbone of the Saronsberg range as we get more concentrated colour and flavour with a firm tannin structure.

 Initially, a complete soil and temperature analysis of all the potential vineyard sites was done on both farms to determine their suitability for grape production.
 This information was used to decide which cultivars, clones and rootstock combinations were to be planted on the specific sites to maximise grape quality.